 - 4 pieces – 1/2″ radius quarter round trim, 18″ long.

 - 12 feet of real wood edging with heat-sensitive glue on the back (optional)

 - Circular Saw and Long Straightedge (optional)

 - Clothes Iron (optional)

-2) If you have a long enough cutting blade for your jigsaw, clamp the two pieces together, lining up all the sides (rotate the top cut piece 180 degrees to line up with bottom piece)
+2) If you have a long enough cutting blade for your jigsaw, clamp the two pieces of the wrap-around desk together, lining up all the sides (rotate the top cut piece 180 degrees to line up with the bottom piece)